Ease of Use

 Standard Windows User Interface

-Because usability is critical for software, one of the most important features of Deep-Sky Planner is it's user interface.
-It is designed following Microsoft's logo guidelines for Windows products, so it has the consistent look and feel that you expect of Windows products.
+Because usability is critical for software, one of the most important features of Deep-Sky Planner is its user interface.
+It is designed following Microsoft's Windows App Certification guidelines, so it has the consistent look and feel that you expect of Windows products.
 Using it is easy and straightforward.
-Version 5 includes improvements in the user interface, including new sorting capabilities and extensive customization of report content, layout and general appearance.
+Version 9 includes extensive enhancements to the user interface, including support of scaling for high resolution displays (4k monitors) and dark and light themes.

 There are many convenience features included that are typical of Windows products: